This manual is for Eclector version 0.12.0.

 eclector.base:*client*

-being read and an object indicating the reason for skipping the input.
+is being read and an object indicating the reason for skipping the

+input.
 The default method on this generic function does nothing.
-Client code

-can supply a method that specializes to the client class of its choice.
+Client code can supply a method that specializes to the client class of

 When this function is called, the stream is positioned immediately

-the beginning and the end of the skipped input must remember the
+beginning and the end of the skipped input must remember the stream

 This variable is used by the reader to determine why a range of input